-Lactobacillus acidophilus Rosell-52 is a very well-known strain of acidophilus.
+Lactobacillus acidophilus Rosell-52, recently reclassified as Lactobacillus helveticus Rosell-52, is a very well-known strain of acidophilus.
 The strain is registered in the prestigious 'Collection National de Culture de Microorganisms (CNCM)' at the Institut Pasteur in France, and was named by leading probiotic laboratories, Institut Rosell, which manufactures the strain and has subjected it to extensive testing.
-Lactobacillus acidophilus Rosell-52 is very often researched along with Lactobacillus rhamnosus Rosell-11®, and in combination these strains are often known by the name ‘Lacidofil®'
+Lactobacillus acidophilus Rosell-52 is very often researched along with Lactobacillus rhamnosus Rosell-11, and in combination these strains are often known by the name ‘Lacidofil®'.

-Lactobacillus acidophilus Rosell-52, also known as Lactobacillus helveticus Rosell-52 is a gram positive, homofermentative, facultative anaerobe.
+Lactobacillus acidophilus Rosell-52 is a gram positive, homofermentative, facultative anaerobe.
 This is typically a rod shaped, non-sporulating strain that tends to form pairs or short chains.
 (Cocconcelli, 1997).
 As a β-galactosidase positive strain, it acts like lactase in the digestive system, and therefore may help to digest lactose.

 The strain has been extensively used in many areas of research and found to have a wide range of potential benefits for gastrointestinal health, including its anti-pathogenic effects against undesirable bacteria such as Helicobacter pylori and Clostridium difficile.
 In combination with Lactobacillus rhamnosus Rosell-11, it has been shown to be one of the best strains to use for Antibiotic-Associated Diarrhoea (AAD), with this probiotic combination also being shown to withstand the damaging effects of the antibiotic treatment.
 Lactobacillus acidophilus Rosell-52 has also been featured in studies to explore the effects of probiotics in areas of health outside the digestive system, including immune function and mental health issues.
 It’s also interesting to note that a number of clinical trials using this probiotic strain have been conducted in young children, demonstrating its safety at various stages of life.